 An artist-led programme focused on artistic excellence

 In late 2008, Jazmin Chiodi and Alexandre Iseli are appointed dance artists in Residence at the Excel Arts Centre in Tipperary, under the auspice of the Centre itself and the Local authority, Tipperary County Council.
 This sets off a journey towards the development of infrastructures, partnerships and programmes dedicated to injecting a new dimension into the County’s artistic life, and new ideas/possibilities into the professional dance sector.
-The programme unfolds under the name Tipperary Dance.

-Focused on the highest artistic standards, the festival attracts some of the best contemporary dance artists across Europe, the likes of Tânia Carvalho, Lost Dog, Alexandra Waierstall, Pierre Pontvianne, François Veyrunes, Affari Esteri, including artists at the forefront of creation in Ireland, such as Liz Roche, Oona Doherty, John Scott.
+Focused on the highest artistic standards, the festival attracts some of the best contemporary dance artists across Europe, the likes of Tânia Carvalho, Lost Dog, Alexandra Waierstall, Pierre Pontvianne, François Veyrunes, Affari Esteri, including artists at the forefront of creation in Ireland, such as Liz Roche, Mufutau Yusuf, Oona Doherty, John Scott.

-A comprehensive development programme
+A comprehensive development programme covering three interconnected areas:

 Creating synergies